 SQL Server Standard Edition: It is appropriate for mid-size applications and data marts.
 It can handle reporting and analytics on a basic level.
 SQL Server to Snowflake in 4 easy steps

 SQL Server Web Edition: It is an affordable option for Web hosting and delivers scalability, low cost, and management features for web properties.
-BryteFlow as an alternative to Matillion and Fivetran
+SQL Server CDC To Kafka (Unbelievably Easy New Connector)

 SQL Server Developer Edition: It is used to build, test, and demo and meant for a non-production environment.
 SQL Server vs Postgres – A Step-by-Step Migration Journey